What is World Wildlife Day All About?

 Conservation is also good for us.
 We all benefit from healthy ecosystems, with their ability to purify water, sequester carbon, mitigate climate change, and provide food.
 We can even improve our mental health through contact with nature.

 Conservation needs to be built at every level—corporate, national, and global—and in every sector—natural resource management (NRM), infrastructure development (sometimes called infrastructure-conservation), tourism, education, healthcare, and social services.

 With a growing world population, it is estimated that by 2050, we will need 60 percent more food, 45 percent more energy, and 30 percent more water.
 If we do not conserve our natural resources then the results could be disastrous for humanity.

 The way we live can have a huge effect on natural resources.
 To protect our environment, we must be aware of the effect our lifestyle has on wildlife and habitats.

 The Theme of This Year’s World Wildlife Day

-This year this day will be colored with the theme “Forests and Livelihoods: Sustaining People and Planet”.
+This year this day will be colored with the theme “Partnerships for Wildlife Conservation”.

-Because of this year’s theme, you can try to be a part of the big cat sanctuary.
+Because of this year’s theme, you can try to be a wildlife conservation partner in the following ways:

 Project dedicated to support and help to improve Veterinary Medicine.
 Sharing information and raising discussions in the veterinary community.